stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 - [GoReleaser](https://goreleaser.com/) - Release automation for Go projects
 - [Packr](https://github.com/gobuffalo/packr) - Embeds files into Go binaries

-Editors with a Go plugin will integrate with Delve and goimports.
+Code editors with a Go plugin will integrate with Delve and goimports.

 # Error Handling